jpf/terraform-provider-okta/README.md

 Examples
 --------

-As we build out resources we build concomitant acceptance tests that require use to create resource config that actually creates and modifies real resources.
+As we build out resources, we build concomitant acceptance tests that require use to create resource config that actually creates and modifies real resources.
 We decided to put these test fixtures to good use and provide them [as examples here.](./examples)

 Building The Provider
 ---------------------